Gear

 Olympus OM-D EM1

-I was fortunate enough to borrow one of these from Olympus.
-This is the flagship Olympus micro four thirds camera, and I used it on a commercial shoot paired with the equally awesome Olympus 7-14mm lens.
+I was fortunate enough to borrow an Olympus OM-D EM1, the flagship Olympus micro four-thirds camera.
+I used it on a commercial shoot paired with the equally awesome Olympus 7-14mm lens.

-I forgot to set the camera to RAW, so for the first time on a commercial shoot took all the photos in JPEG!
+I forgot to set the camera to RAW, so I took all the photos in JPEG for the first time on a commercial shoot!

 And do you know what?
-No one notices that I had switched cameras, or that the photos were taken in JPEG.
+No one noticed that I had switched cameras or the photos were taken in JPEG.

 Olympus 7-14mm F2.8 Pro lens

-This lens was a revelation.
-7-14mm on a micro four thirds camera is equivalent to 14-28mm on a full frame camera.
+The Olympus 7-14mm F2.8 Pro lens was a revelation.
+7-14mm on a micro four thirds camera is equivalent to 14-28mm on a full-frame camera.

-14mm is super wide, and gives me an amazing starting point that I can zoom in on subtlety to get the exact composition I want.
+14mm is super wide and gives me a fantastic starting point that I can zoom in on subtlety to get the exact composition I want.

-Great quality images and a super wide F2.8 aperture have opened up new possibilities for me on my architectural, construction and real estate photography.
+Great-quality images and a super-wide F2.8 aperture have opened up new possibilities for me in my architectural, construction, and real estate photography.

 Olympus 12-40mm F2.8 Pro lens

-This is now my go to travel lens coupled with my Olympus EM5 camera.
+The Olympus 12-40mm F2.8 Pro lens is my go-to travel lens, coupled with my Olympus EM5 Mk 2 camera.

-12-40mm is equivalent to 24-80mm in a cull frame camera, wide enough for my travel work and a bit of telephoto which gives me flxibility in my compositions.
+12-40mm is equivalent to 24-80mm in a full-frame camera.
+It is wide enough for my travel work and a bit of telephoto, giving me flexibility in my compositions.

-Sure it is a bit of a lump of a lens but it gives me fantastic image quality and is another super cool bit of gear that does what it is meant to do.
+Sure, it is a bit of a lump of a lens, but it gives me fantastic image quality and is another super cool piece of gear that does what it is meant to do.

 Olympus 40-150mm F4 – F5.6 lens

-So small and getting me all the way to 300mm is pretty much a miracle.
-Telephoto lenses with that kind of reach that I have had before have been much, much bigger so this was another revelation.
+The Olympus 40-150mm F4 – F5.6 lens is tiny, and getting me to 300mm is a miracle.
+Telephoto lenses with that kind of reach that I have had before have been much bigger, so this was another revelation.

-This is second lens for my travel photography work.
-Well it is so small it would foolish not to pack it, and it has got me photos that I would have never got.
+This is the second lens for my travel photography work.
+Well, it is so tiny it would be foolish not to pack it, and it has got me photos that I would have never got.

-300m is a decent amount of reach to get different views of travel locations.
+300m is a decent reach to get different views of travel locations.

 Olympus 14-42 F3.5-F5.6

-The full frame equivalent focal legth is 28-84mm, which is a great focal length for such a tiny lens.
+The full frame equivalent focal length is 28-84mm, which is a great focal length for such a tiny lens.

 I do not know how they managed to pack such a focal length range into such a small camera.